 April 16, 2013

 Flint’s city councils voted 7-1 to join the Karegnondi Water Authority (KWA) Eager to save money.
 A new pipeline project will deliver water from Lake Huron, ending its contract with Detroit.
-With the city council’s recommendation, State Treasurer Andy Dillon authorizes Flint to make the water switch where the water begins drawing from the Flint River.
+With the city council’s recommendation, State Treasurer Andy Dillon authorized Flint to switch where the water begins drawing from the Flint River.

 Emergency manager Ed Kurtz officially signed the agreement.
 This was projected to save the city $19 million over eight years and was agreed upon by the state.
 Effective April 2014, the Detroit Water and Sewerage Department (DWSD) will terminate its water service contract with Flint.